AebrahmRamos/ceparco-nasm-simd/README.md

 ## v) Problems encountered, solutions, and notable methodology

-- Problems encountered:
+- **Problems encountered:**
 	- We encountered inconsisstency in the data initialization across the differnt CUDA variants which resulted to the inaccurate comparison of execution time.

-- Solutions and reasoning:
+- **Solutions and reasoning:**
     - Our solution for thhe inconsistency of the data initailization is a single, unified deterministic data initializer executed before timing identifical for all variants.

-- Unique methodology / AHA moments:
+- **Unique methodology / AHA moments:**
     - SIMD vs. SIMT Crossover Point: The clearest AHA moment was the empirical result showing that SIMD (YMM) was significantly faster than all SIMT variants.
 This demonstrated that for the 4096 x 4096 matrix-vector problem, the overhead of data transfer and Unified Memory management dominated the total execution time, negating the GPU's massive theoretical computational advantage.
     - Grid-Stride Loop Implementation: The consistent use of the Grid-Stride Loop pattern in all CUDA kernels ensured that the code was scalable across various block and grid sizes, which is an essential best practice for robust parallel programming on the GPU.

 ## vi) SIMD vs SIMT — conceptual comparison and project-specific pros/cons

-1. Data vs Thread
+1. **Data vs Thread**
 	- SIMD: Single Instruciton, Multiple Data, from its name deals with data parallel executions where a single thread issues vector instructions to operate on registers like the 256 bit YMM registers containing vectors.
 Since the programmer is repsponsible for putting the data in and out of the registers, it may be quite of complex especially for simple tasks.
 	- SIMT: Single Instruction, Multiple Threads, from its name launches thousands of threads from a single conceptual thread with a scalar code.
 This model is easier to program as the programmer doesn't need to manually do data chunking and management of the data into warps.
-2. Latency vs Througput
+2. **Latency vs Througput**
 	- SIMD: Since SIMD lies in the cpu, the performance of SIMD's are optimized for latency not having much overhead and relying on contiguous data access.
 These data fits in the CPU's cache (Springer, 2019).
 	- SIMT: Since SIMT lies within the GPU, it's more optimized for throuput since there are communication overhead to and from the device.
 "Shared memory can also be used to avoid uncoalesced memory accesses by loading and storing data in a coalesced pattern from global memory and then reordering it in shared memory."
 (Nvidia, n.d.; Springer, 2019)
 ### Project SPeicfic Analysis and Conclusion
 - The conceptual difference between SIMD and SIMT is fundamentally one of scale versus overhead.
 Our results shows a clear example of the trade-off.
 - SIMD, used via x86 AVX, achieves parallelism by applying a single instruction to multiple data elements within a single CPU core.
 This model has very low launch overhead and the fastest implementation (YMM) achieved an exceptional 4.467 ms.
 - In contrast, SIMT achieves massive parallelism by running thousands of threads across numerous GPU cores.
 Although theoretically more powerful for compute-heavy tasks, the best performing SIMT variant (Classic memcpy) took 12.831 ms.
 - Therefore, for this specific 4096 x 4096 matrix-vector multiplication, the SIMD model was empirically faster due to the high data transfer and memory management overheads (including cudaMemcpy time) that bottlenecked the CUDA variants.

-	Based from our findings, these are the preferable use cases for each:
+*Based from our findings, these are the preferable use cases for each:*
 - SIMD is preferable for workloads where the data set fits in memory and the overhead of data transfer dominates computation time,
 - while SIMT is preferable for large-scale, compute-bound problems where data transfer time is relatively small compared to the kernel execution time.

-## Final notes
-notes
----

 # References
 Fiveable. (n.d.).
 Challenges & opportunities — Parallel and distributed computing (Unit 1 study guide).
 Fiveable. https://fiveable.me/parallel-and-distributed-computing/unit-1/challenges-opportunities-parallel-computing/study-guide/y1mgJbjLL5Q3keYw